 To establish liability for a paralysis injury, the plaintiff must meet the following elements in court:

 There may be multiple parties responsible for a paralysis claim.
-In a car accident, the responsible driver may be liable if he or she caused injury.
+In a car accident, the responsible driver may be liable if he or she causes injury.
 If the paralysis was the result of a botched medical operation, the relevant medical professional or his or her employer may be to blame.
 Until a case is thoroughly investigated, it may be difficult to accurately identify who should pay for the damages a victim in Johnstown has sustained.

 Under Pennsylvania law, there are primarily two forms of compensation that a person can obtain through a personal injury claim.
-The first are quantifiable costs called economic damages, which could include medical expenses, lost wages, lost earning potential, and out of pocket expenses.
+The first are quantifiable costs called economic damages, which could include medical expenses, lost wages, lost earning potential, and out-of-pocket expenses.

 Paralysis victims are also often eligible to pursue non-economic damages.
 These losses are meant to account for a person’s pain and suffering and other losses of life’s pleasures.